Tasmonics sing primarily four-part, harmony in the barbershop style. Barbershop singing is unaccompanied (a capella).

 Voice Parts in Barbershop Singing

 In simple terms, barbershop harmony is vocal harmony produced by four parts: lead, tenor, baritone and bass.
 Finding the right part for your voice is the initial step.
-Any man of average singing ability, with or without vocal training, will find a part that fits his range.
+Anybody of average singing ability, with or without vocal training, will find a part that fits their range.

 The voice parts in barbershop harmony have different names and functions than they do in other SATB or TTBB vocal styles.
 The LEAD voice generally sings the melody and is below the TENOR harmony; the TENOR part sings the highest note in the chord; the BARITONE part fills in the all-important missing note in a chord that may be above or below the melody; the BASS part supplies the harmonic foundation (root or fifth) of the chord.